Colegio Sagrados Corazones Belén: History

-On November 13, 1848, three French nuns of the Congregation of the Sacred Hearts of Jesus and Mary (SS.CC.) landed at the port of Callao, Peru, from Valparaiso, in response to the efforts made since 1838 by the Archbishop of Lima, Francisco de Sales Arrieta, to take charge of the educational formation of Peruvian girls and young women.
+On November 13, 1848, three French nuns of the Congregation of the Sacred Hearts of Jesus and Mary (SS.CC.) landed at the port of Callao, Peru, from Valparaíso, in response to the efforts made since 1838 by the Archbishop of Lima, Francisco de Sales Arrieta, to take charge of the educational formation of Peruvian girls and young women.
 The school was thus founded on March 25, 1849, on the site of the former Hospital del Espiritu Santo.
 The nuns took over the management of the Colegio de Educandas that already existed by order of the President.
 Thus, the first private, religious educational centre for women in Peru was established.

 In March 1851, due to the large increase in students, another location was sought and the Sisters of the SS.CC. moved to an old convent of the Mercedarians where there was a well-known altarpiece of Our Lady of Bethlehem from the 16th century, which is preserved to this day in the Chapel of the current premises.
 These circumstances led to the school beginning to be called by its current name.